danwyl/cse15l-lab-reports/report2.md

 Values of field `strings`: Empty ArrayList

 The value of `strings` changes in this request in that we add the string `Hello` into the `strings` arraylist.
+It then proceeds that `stringFormatter`'s `StringBuilder builder` will have appended to it the `Hello` string.

 ![Image](images/stringserver2.png)